-If you're someone who has health records with multiple hospitals, or if you're someone who needs to have quick access to your important data, you should give this new iOS 11.3 addition a try.
-While the official iOS 11.3 update has not yet been released, the beta is open to both developers and public testers, so if you haven't signed up yet, what are you waiting for?
+If you're someone who has health records with multiple hospitals, or if you're someone who needs to have quick access to your important data, you should give this new iOS 11.3 addition a try, which was released to the public on March 29, 2018.
+One a few providers are supported right now, but more are expected to join in on the action.

 To begin, open up the Health app on your iPhone.
 If you open up to "Today," tap the "Health Data" tab at the bottom of the display.
 Next, find and tap on "Health Records," then tap "Get Started" to do just that.